 Scraping phone numbers is tricky in this case as the numbers are not visible on the web page but are stored in the HTML code.
 We can scrape a field and modify the XPath of the field to get the phone number.

-- Select the Call button on the page and choose Extract the text of the element
+Select the Call button on the page and choose to Extract the text of the element

 4. Start extraction - run the task and get the data

-You can export the result data in provided formats such as EXCEL, CVS, JSON or in your database.
+You can export the result data in provided formats such as EXCEL, CVS, JSON, or your database.

 Here is the sample output.